JonJagger/cyber-dojo/readme.txt

    first increment in particular is liable to give you a 500 error "sorry something went wrong".
 I'll look into when I get a chance.
    To work-around just manually edit the ...&tag=X value at the end of the URL
-2. Occasionally the server does not seem to respond at all.
+2. Occasionally the server does not seem to respond when trying to enter a dojo.
 3. Objective-C no longer compiles.
 After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base ... please correct this